Sydney Park Wetlands Alexandria

 You could visit Oatley Park two or three times and see something different.
 There is plenty of bird life, over 100 species have been spotted here, there are also possums and occasionally an echidna if you come on a quiet day.

-• Wheel Friendly: yes, wheelchair accessible Myra Wall Garden walk is lovely
+• Yes and a wheelchair-Myra Wall Garden walk is lovely

-• Playground: yes, an excellent adventure playground particularly for older children
+• Yes, an excellent adventure playground best for school aged kids

 Where: 1 Dame Mary Gilmore Rd, Oatley